operanditech/work-proposals/streamer_plugin.md

 The `streamer_plugin` will focus exclusively on tracking relevant blockchain events and their associated data, and streaming them outside of `nodeos` for any receiver to consume and process however they see fit.
 This would reduce the load on `nodeos` while providing the receiver with the most advanced and comprehensive set of data about the blockchain activity, in real time.

+### Communication

+To send messages to the receiver process, the plugin will use the widely supported and popular [ZeroMQ library](http://zeromq.org/).
+It supports multiple different underlying transports, such as TCP or IPC, and it takes care of most of the potential issues when managing communications.
+It's well supported on almost all languages and platforms, and provides a high-speed asynchronous I/O engine.
+It sends the messages through the underlying connection using a background thread, which allows it not to take CPU cycles away from the main blockchain processing thread of `nodeos`.
+It also provides smart communication patterns that allow for completely reliable message passing (no lost messages).

+### Utilities

 We will also provide a Node.js library with plug-and-play implementations for many useful functionalities to build your receiver process very easily.
 The initially supported ones will be:

 - Storing transaction and action history into MongoDB - an offloaded equivalent to `mongodb_plugin`.